winglang/wing/README.md

 > import { SomeConstruct as SomeConstruct2 } from 'cdk-spa';
 > import { SomeConstruct, OtherType as module } from 'cdk-spa';
 > ```

-Motivation for the notation and the way bring expression is designed the way it is, is to make it easier for IDEs and other similar tools to autocomplete all named imports after typing the module path.

 [`▲ top`][top]